Fengli-Su/cse2122/homework/homework-2-file.markdown

-Handle errors in the following way: if the user enters a value less than 0 or greater than or equal to 100 (which violates the function's precondition), then tell the user that's an "Invalid value".
+Handle errors in the following way: if the user enters a value (test case in file) less than 0 or greater than or equal to 100 (which violates the function's precondition), then tell the user that's an "Invalid value".